poonam4441/pink-pulse-counter/README.md

-# 💖 Pink-Themed Counter App
+# 💖 Pink-Themed Counter

-A simple, stylish web-based counter app built with **HTML**, **CSS**, and **JavaScript** — complete with smooth animations and a responsive pink theme.
+A simple, stylish web-based counter program built with **HTML**, **CSS**, and **JavaScript** — complete with smooth animations and a responsive pink theme.
 Perfect for practicing DOM manipulation or showcasing beautiful UI design.

 ---